Keeping Families, Children, and Employees Safe

 Telehealth sessions are currently available for many outpatient services.
 Contact your provider for more information.

-Residential Program Families (Group Homes, Long-term Care Unit and Inpatient Rehabilitation): Controlled outdoor and indoor visitation opportunities are available for family members and approved visitors.
-Contact your inpatient administrator or house supervisor for more information.
+Residential Program Families (Group Homes, Long-term Care Unit and Inpatient Rehabilitation): For requirements and guidance about visitation opportunities, you will continue to receive specific guidance from your inpatient administrator or house supervisor.

 Community Service Families (Respite, Day Habilitation): Day Habilitation participants can be accompanied by no more than one person during drop off and pick up.
 Respite visitors must contact the Respite Supervisor for more information.